XKCP/XKCP/README.markdown

-# What is the KCP?
+# What is the XKCP?

-The **Keccak Code Package** (abbreviated as **KCP**) gathers different free and open-source implementations of the [Keccak sponge function family](http://keccak.noekeon.org/) and closely related variants, such as
+The **eXtended Keccak Code Package** (or the **Xoodoo and Keccak Code Package**, in both cases abbreviated as **XKCP**) gathers different free and open-source implementations of the [Keccak sponge function family](http://keccak.noekeon.org/) and closely related variants, such as

 * the SHAKE extendable-output functions and SHA-3 hash functions from [FIPS 202][fips202_standard],
 * the cSHAKE, KMAC, ParallelHash and TupleHash functions from [NIST SP 800-185][sp800_185_standard],
 * the [Ketje v2][caesar_ketje] and [Keyak v2][caesar_keyak] authenticated encryption schemes,
-* the fast [KangarooTwelve][k12] extendable-output function.
+* the fast [KangarooTwelve][k12] extendable-output function,
+* the [Kravatte](https://keccak.team/kravatte.html) pseudo-random function and its modes.

+In addition, the XKCP contains implementations of

+* the Xoodoo permutation,
+* the Xoofff pseudo-random function and its modes (experimental).

-# What does the KCP contain?
+# What does the XKCP contain?

 First, the services available in this package are divided into high-level and low-level services.
 In a nutshell, the low level corresponds to Keccak-_f_[1600] and basic state manipulation, while the high level contains the constructions and the modes for, e.g., sponge functions, hashing or authenticated encryption.
 For more details, please see the section "_How is the code organized?_" below.

-Then, the KCP also contains some utilities for testing and illustration purposes.
+Then, the XKCP also contains some utilities for testing and illustration purposes.

 Finally, the project contains some standalone implementations.

 ## High-level services

-When used as a library or directly from the sources, the KCP offers the high-level services documented in the following header files:
+When used as a library or directly from the sources, the XKCP offers the high-level services documented in the following header files:

 * [`SimpleFIPS202`](lib/high/Keccak/FIPS202/SimpleFIPS202.h), the six approved FIPS 202 instances (SHAKE128, SHAKE256 and the SHA-3 hash functions) through simple functions.
 * [`KeccakHash`](lib/high/Keccak/FIPS202/KeccakHash.h), the six approved FIPS 202 instances, as well as any Keccak instance based on Keccak-_f_[1600].
 This more advanced interface proposes a message queue (init-update-final) and supports bit-level inputs if needed.